 “Recent years have seen the return of the claim that music’s power resides in its ineffability.
 In Expression and Truth, Lawrence Kramer presents his most elaborate response to this claim.
 Drawing on philosophers such as Wittgenstein and on close analyses of nineteenth-century compositions, Kramer demonstrates how music operates as a medium for articulating cultural meanings and that music matters too profoundly to be cordoned off from the kinds of critical readings typically brought to the other arts.
 A tour-de-force by one of musicology’s most influential thinkers.”—Susan McClary, Desire and Pleasure in Seventeenth-Century Music.

-III.
-Expression and Truth
+Expression and Truth On the Music of Knowledge

 Wittgenstein, Music, and the Aroma of Coffee